wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

                                   Dimension of x -----------------------------+  |
                                   Dimension of y --------------------------------+

+**Important**: In Ceres a cost function is not really a cost function in the mathematical sense, what you as the user is implementing is infact the residual because the cost function is always contructed the same way ($\text{cost} = \sum \text{residuals}^{2}$) (see "How do I define a cost function?" above).

 ## How do I define an analytical cost function?
 The implementation for an analytical cost function is more involving compared to a numerical or automatic differentiated cost function.
-First we have to implement the analytical cost function using `ceres::SizedCostFunction`:
+First we have to implement the analytical cost function using `ceres::SizedCostFunction`. **

     class AnalyticalCostFunction
       : public SizedCostFunction<1 /* number of residuals */,